Stop! Your Lease Extension in Kingswinford Could Be FREE

 If you are facing a significant premium because your lease in Kingswinford has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Why you should commence your Kingswinford lease extension
+Why you should start your Kingswinford lease extension today:

 Increase your lease and increase your Kingswinford property value

-Leasehold residencies in Kingswinford with over 100 years left on the lease are often referred to as ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your home.
-In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and service charges justify it.
+Leasehold properties in Kingswinford with in excess of one hundred years remaining on the lease are often referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your premises.
+In such circumstances there is often little upside in buying the freehold unless savings on ground rent and maintenance charges justify it.

 Lender Requirement